shaoanlu/code-landscrap/README.md

 # code-landscrap

-Turn deleted Git history into traceable software-art artifacts.
+Turn Git history into traceable software-art artifacts.

 > Dead code is not dead; it is latent cultural memory.